Although most cases of valproate (valproic acid [VPA]) overdose are benign, serious toxicity, including death, may occur after acute ingestion.

 Physical examination may provide clues to the nature of the poisoning.
 Physical findings may help in determining the severity of the overdose, but they are not specific for VPA overdose.
 Gastrointestinal (GI) upset with nausea and vomiting is the most common presentation of patients with VPA overdose, closely followed by central nervous system (CNS) symptoms of decreased consciousness level and confusion.

 Vital signs are highly variable in patients with VPA poisoning.
-Fever and hypothermia have been reported.
+Both fever and hypothermia have been reported.

 Hypotension has been reported with severe overdoses.
 Many case reports of severe VPA overdose discuss hypotension refractory to aggressive use of intravenous (IV) fluids and pressor agents.
 In a large multicenter review of 134 patients (80 of whom had VPA levels in the toxic range), 3% of patients had hypotension in association with acute VPA ingestion, and 25% of patients with levels above 850 mg/L had hypotension.
 VPA levels above 1000 mg/L may be associated with refractory hypotension.